song31/comix-server/README.txt

 How to use
 ==========
 - Copy your manga collection to the manga directory.
-- Start AirComix App and add Synology server.
+- Start AirComix app and add your Synology server.
   Use the default port, 31251.
 - Enjoy!